 Research

-In the Acharya Lab at Case Western Reserve University’s Case School of Engineering, we’re interested in autoimmune diseases, cancer, and inflammatory and infectious diseases.
-Some of our research interests include drug delivery materials, biomaterial development, metabolite delivery, mitochondrial biology, murine animal models, and studying different immune cell types.
+In the Acharya Lab at Case Western Reserve University’s Case School of Engineering, we’re interested in autoimmune diseases, cancer, inflammatory and infectious diseases.
+Some of the research areas in our lab include drug delivery, biomaterial development, metabolite delivery, mitochondrial biology, and studying different immune cell types.

 Immune Engineering